Project Gigabit

 CityFibre Community Fund

-The CityFibre Community Fund supports digital inclusion, innovation and community engagement in areas where CityFibre operates.
-The CityFibre Community Fund is seeking new non-profit organisations to join its portfolio of funded partners.
+The CityFibre Community Fund supports digital inclusion, innovation and community engagement in Project Gigabit areas and is currently seeking new non-profit organisations to join its portfolio of funded partners.

 Fund objectives

-• Promote Digital Inclusion: Support projects that help bridge the digital divide, particularly for vulnerable and underrepresented groups, including low-income families, the elderly, and people with disabilities.
+1. Promote digital inclusion: support projects that help bridge the digital divide, particularly for vulnerable and under-represented groups, including low-income families, the elderly, and people with disabilities.

-• Foster Digital Innovation: Encourage initiatives that drive technological innovation, enhance digital literacy, and promote access to technology in ways that address local challenges.
+2. Foster digital innovation: encourage initiatives that drive technological innovation, enhance digital literacy, and promote access to technology in ways that address local challenges.

-• Support Local Communities: Respond to community-specific needs as identified by local residents, focusing on improving digital access and services that impact daily life.
+3. Support local communities: respond to community-specific needs identified by local residents, focusing on improving digital access and services that impact daily life.

-• Encourage Volunteering and Community Engagement: Create opportunities for CityFibre employees and the wider community to engage in meaningful volunteer work that aligns with CityFibre and encourage goodwill in the community.
+4. Volunteering & community engagement: create opportunities for CityFibre employees and the wider community to engage in meaningful volunteer work that aligns with CityFibre and builds goodwill in the community.

 Frequently asked questions